Frequently Asked Questions

 Here's an overview:

 - The package is too large according to your subscription quota.
 Please verify before asking support as you can often simply resolve it by upgrading your subscription plan or adjusting retention policies on your feed to free up some space.
+Check this "Storage Quota Exceeded" KB article for more details.

 - The total size of the packages that are pending upload (through the web UI) is too large.